webventurer/simple-nextjs-starter/INSTALL.md

 pnpm add sass
 ```

-This enables `.scss` files and CSS Modules with SCSS preprocessing.
+This enables `.scss` files and SCSS Modules with SCSS preprocessing.

 **🎨 What is SCSS?**